DaanHessen/cisq1-lingo-bezem/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## <a id="readme-tests"></a> Tests

 The project has extensive test coverage through both `UNIT` and `INTEGRATION` tests.
 All core domain logic (game mechanics, feedback generation, hints), application services, and REST controllers are tested.

-Coverage is tracked using `JaCoCo`:
+### Code Coverage (JaCoCo)

 - **96%** instruction coverage (1,357 of 1,404)
 - **92%** branch coverage (84 of 91)